MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-10-autogenerate-adapter-from-openapi-specification.md

 The OpenAPI Specification, originally known as the Swagger Specification, is a specification for machine-readable interface files for describing, producing, consuming, and visualizing RESTful Web services.
 OpenAPI specification is adopted by many companies as the industry standard for defining REST APIs.
 OpenAPI specifications are the key to supporting a great toolchain for developers and is used for documenting the REST APIs.
 One of the greatest benefits of using OpenAPI Specification is that it can be used to generate the client libraries in a variety of programming languages, these client APIs can be used easily to transfer and retrieve information from the backend systems and services.

 ## Auto-generation of Adapter from OpenAPI Specification
 IBM MobileFirst Foundation Platform provides an extension Adapter that can be used to auto-generate adapters from OpenAPI specification.
-The extension adapter takes an OpenAPI specification json and generates the adapter from the Open API specification, using the client libraries generated from the OpenAPI specification, it then downloads the generated adapters.
+The extension adapter takes an OpenAPI specification, either json or yaml file, and generates the adapter from the Open API specification, using the client libraries generated from the OpenAPI specification, it then downloads the generated adapters.
 The adapter that is generated and downloaded can then be deployed to Mobile Foundation Server and can directly be used by the client applications.
+You can optionally download the adapter source code as zip file.
+The adapter source file can be modified and the adapter can be re-built.
 This takes the pain out from developers who would otherwise need to spend substantial time on developing the adapters instead of focusing on building the client applications.

 ***Note:**  Adapter Generation Feature is available on Mobile Foundation Devkits only.
 To use the adapter generation feature, JDK must be installed on the machine where Mobile Foundation is installed and the **JAVA_HOME** environment variable should  be set to the installed JDK path.*